 Irregular day off (follow Daimaru Tokyo-ten’s schedule)

 5. Parfait: Nana’s Green Tea (Jyuugaoka)

 Contrary to ordinary ones, the matcha parfait from “Nana’s Green Tea” is especially topped with tasty matcha gateau chocolate cake which enhances the parfait’s temptation.
 It can somehow get full easily by those ice cream and cakes on the parfait’s top.
 Don’t worry, the agar jelly layered in the parfait’s bottom is so light, fresh, and chewy to let you enjoy it until the end.

 Opening hours: 10:30 – 22:30; (Sundays) 10:30 – 21:30

 Price: 930 yen (Matcha gateau chocolate parfait); 790 yen (Matcha shiratama parfait)

 6. Parfait: Morinoen (Ningyoucho)

 “Morinoen” is a Japanese tea house renowned for its hojicha (roasted green tea).
 But its matcha parfait deserves our attention as well.
-Excellent sweets including matcha ice cream, bean jam, jelly, shiratama and cubes of agar gelatin will definitely satisfy those who love matcha desserts.
+Excellent sweets including matcha ice cream, bean jam, jelly, shiratama, and cubes of agar gelatin will definitely satisfy those who love matcha desserts.
 Besides, you may be curious about its “matcha beer”.
-Why not have a try on such an innovative beer flavor to quench your thirst on the journey?
+Why not try on such an innovative beer flavor to quench your thirst on the journey?

 Address: Nihonbashi Ningyocho 2-4-9, Chuo-ku, Tokyo